Written by Sanjay Nayar

 Because we should expect our Enterprise PPM applications to work in the exact same way.

-Algorithms and AI should work in tandem with the user to be able to look around corners and suggest opportunities for improvement that that organizations may have never been considered.
+Algorithms and AI should work in tandem with the user so that they can look around corners and suggest opportunities for improvement that that organizations may have never been considered.

-Just like with consumer navigation applications, organizations have a vision of where they want to go but there can be many different paths to be able to reach that destination.
+Just like with consumer navigation applications, organizations have a vision of where they want to go but there can be many different paths to reaching that destination.